 Admission Requirements and Procedures

-- High school graduation or equivalent (high school transcript required) If you have a high school equivalency, we need both equivalency score report and the previous high school transcript.
+- High school graduation or equivalent (high school transcript required).
+If you have a high school equivalency, we need both the equivalency score report and the previous high school transcript.

 - Science - 6 semester (2 must be biology and 2 chemistry)

 - Academic math - 6 semesters (View a list of college-prep math courses)